-Los Angeles Dodgers outfielder/first baseman Cody Bellinger has been named the National League Player of the Week for the period ending June 25th.
-The announcement was made earlier today on MLB Network.Bellinger posted a slash line of .370/.400/1.037 with seven runs scored, three doubles, five home runs and 12 RBI over seven
+Los Angeles Dodgers outfielder/first baseman Cody Bellinger has been named the National League Player of the Week for the period ending May 7th.
+The announcement was made earlier today on MLB Network.Bellinger hit .429 (9-for-21) with eight runs scored, a double, one triple, three home runs, 12 RBI and a

 In recognition of his National League Player of the Week Award, Cody Bellinger will be awarded a watch courtesy of Rockwell.